 Submitting for Certification

-Visual observers should submit their observing logs to their member society's awards coordinator or directly to the program chair.
+Visual observers should submit their observing logs to their member society's awards coordinator or directly to the Planetary Nebulae Observing Program Coordinator.
 The awards coordinator shall review and approve the log and report completion of the program to the Planetary Nebula Observing Program Coordinator either by mail or email.
 Please indicate if the certificate should signify that 100% of the objects were located manually.

-Members-at-Large or members of societies that do not have awards coordinators should submit logs directly to the Planetary Nebula program Chair.
-It is recommended that copies of your log be sent; we will not return the logs unless the observer provides for postage.
+Members-at-Large or members of societies that do not have awards coordinators should submit their logs directly to the Planetary Nebula Observing Program Coordinator.
+It is recommended that COPIES of your log be sent; we will not return the logs unless the observer provides for postage.

 Imagers should submit images either to their society's awards coordinator or to the League's Planetary Nebula Observing Program Coordinator.
 Images in electronic format may be forwarded by any convenient means that accomplishes transfer or makes the images available for review.
 This may include mailing of a storage device such as a CD or flashdrive, or 'posting' of the images on the web.
 Please check with the program coordinator to insure that the transfer method will be acceptable if images are to be sent.
 Please avoid sending prints or slides unless you do not require them back.

 A certificate will be mailed to the address provided, either to the observer or to a society officer for presentation at a society event.

 Alternate Objects for Northern Observers